-Legado is a global venture that protects the world’s most threatened mountain ecosystems by empowering the people who call them home.
+Legado is a global venture that protects the world’s most threatened mountain ecosystems by working hand-in-hand with the people who call them home.

 Majka’s curiosity about what was behind and beyond that rock face ultimately led to a May 2014 expedition with an international team of biologists, climbers, conservation workers, and filmmakers who collaborated in an exploration of Mozambique’s second highest peak, Mount Namuli.
 The expedition spent a month conducting cliffside scientific and conservation research and fieldwork, using rock climbing to access previously unexplored habitats.

 The 2014 expedition and a 2011 reconnaissance expedition were the catalysts to develop Legado, a global venture that protects the world’s most threatened mountain ecosystems by empowering the people who call them home.
-Today, in 2018, Legado works side-by-side mountain communities to create site-scale, local-leader driven programs to advance a thriving mountain people and their environment.
+Today, in 2019, Majka is the Founder and Executive Director.
+Legado works side-by-side mountain communities to create site-scale, local-leader driven programs to advance a thriving mountain people and their environment.
 Read below for more about just how this happens:

 Click the timeline to read in more detail about the journey of Legado.